medhamza911/fedex-laravel4/README.md

 FedEx Laravel
 =================
-This is a fork of Arkitecht/fedex-laravel, package created to support older versions of the Laravel framework.
+This is a fork of Arkitecht/fedex-laravel, package created to support older versions of Laravel framework.
 A service provider to integrate FedEx services into your Laravel Project

 Quick Installation